-Watch: Amir Bar-Lev's Doc 'The Tillman Story' Official Trailer
+Amir Bar-Lev's Documentary Film 'The Tillman Story' Official Trailer

 The Weinstein Company has unveiled the official trailer (via Yahoo) for the powerful and heart-wrenching documentary The Tillman Story which delves deep into the story of soldier and former football player Pat Tillman, who was killed in Afghanistan in 2004.
 For those that haven't heard of Tillman or don't know the details surrounding his death and the government cover-up surrounding it, this new trailer does a great job of explaining pretty much everything.
 Brandon saw this at Sundance and gave it 8.5 out of 10, saying: "It's a film that needs to be seen by as many people as possible.
 A maddening experience, but a necessary one."

-Watch the official trailer for Amir Bar-Lev's The Tillman Story:
+Watch the official trailer for Amir Bar-Lev's doc The Tillman Story from YouTube: